 - tai chi, yoga, or other movement therapy

 - meditation, breathing exercises, or other relaxation techniques

-A variety of services can help you with everything from lodging while you’re getting treatment to getting some help around the house.
-Communicating with online or in-person groups are a good way to share information and lend mutual support.
+Various services can help you with everything from lodging while you’re undergoing treatment to getting some help around the house.
+Communicating with online or in-person groups provides a space to share information and lend mutual support.

 The following includes common questions about stage 4 prostate cancer.

 How long can you live with stage 4 prostate cancer?

 People with stage 4 prostate cancer can live for many years with treatment.
 Your individual outlook can depend on factors that include age, general health, how you respond to treatment, and where the cancer has spread.

 Stage 4 prostate cancer is cancer that began in the prostate and has spread to other organs and body systems.
 Treatment, such as chemotherapy, radiation, and immunotherapy, can slow or stop cancer growth.
 People with advanced prostate cancer can live for years with treatment.

 While stage 4 or advanced prostate cancer is difficult to cure, people who undergo treatment may live for years after diagnosis.

 What causes death from stage 4 prostate cancer?